Rome: Back-Street Riches

-Francesca: We’ve always lived so very close together here sharing space is really not a problem.
-We don’t even have the word for privacy in Italian.
-We use the English word instead, we simply roll the r so we say prrrivacy.
+Francesca: Well, we've always lived so very close together here — sharing space is really not a problem.
+We don't even have the word for "privacy" in Italian.
+We use the English word instead; we simply roll the R so we say "prrrivacy."

 Rick: Prrrivacy.
 I know one more Italian word now.

-Rick: So, why are some of the oldest churches in Rome on this side of the river?
+Rick: So, why are so many of the oldest churches in Rome on this side of the river?

-Francesca: Because they say it was the neighborhood of foreigners, often Christian, who brought their faith with them.
-So the whole period of the persecutions they could not build churches.
-So, naturally they celebrated in the homes of wealthy converts who offered their homes for mass.
+Francesca: Because Trastevere was the neighborhood of foreigners, often Christian, who brought their faith with them.
+Through the whole period of the persecutions they could not build churches.
+So, mass would be celebrated in the homes of wealthy converts who offered their homes for mass.

 Rick: So, this is one of those kind of churches.

-Francesca: Yes, it was the house of Cacilia and in later times they built a church dedicated to her.
+Francesca: Yes, it was the house of Cecilia, and in later times they built a church dedicated to her.

 Rick: And today the name of the church?

-Francesca: St. Cacilia and her husband were killed because of their faith.
-The Romans tried to steam her to death for three days in her own home and after that they beheaded her.
+Francesca: St. Cecilia and her husband were killed because of their faith.
+The Romans tried to steam her to death for three days in her own home, and after that they beheaded her.

 Rick: This is a beautiful statue.
 It's just peaceful.

-Francesca: Yes, it’s very quiet.
-There’s something very tender about a, and also very sad about a young woman who was killed so brutally for her faith.
+Francesca: Yes; it's very quiet.
+There's something very tender about it, and also very sad about a young woman who was killed so brutally for her faith.